A dream doesn’t become reality through magic; it takes sweat, determination and hard work.– Colin Powell

 Step 6 – Pay Off Debt and Finish Emergency Fund

 Consumer debt is how many people get incredibly rich, just not you.
 The banks and lenders are the beneficiaries.
 Most people spend much of their adult lives in a constant state of debt and interest payments.
 Its a vicious cycle that erodes your ability to save and invest to build actual wealth.
-In step 6 we show you how to pay it all off, and finish saving up a fully-funded emergency fund.
+In Step 6, Pay Off Debt and Finish Emergency Fund, we show you how to pay it all off, and finish saving up a fully-funded emergency fund.

 Say goodbye to debt forever.
 If you miss it, you can always take out another loan.